 Our compensation committee will operate pursuant to a written charter and will be comprised of three members.
-Following the election of external directors, the committee will be comprised of at least one external director and at least two other independent directors.
-At that time, the composition and functions of the compensation committee will meet the requirements of the Nasdaq Capital Market rules, with which we will comply voluntarily.
-The compensation committee makes recommendations to the board of directors regarding the issuance of employee share options under our share option and benefit plans and determines salaries and bonuses for our chief executive officer and our other executive officers and incentive compensation for our other employees.
+We will establish the compensation committee following the election of our external directors and it will be comprised of at least one external director and at least two other independent directors.
+At that time, the composition and functions of the compensation committee will meet the requirements of the Nasdaq Market rules for U.S. domestic issuers, with which we will comply voluntarily.
+The compensation committee will make recommendations to the board of directors regarding the issuance of employee share options under our share option and benefit plans and will determine salaries and bonuses for our chief executive officer and our other executive officers and incentive compensation for our other employees.